-Laphroaig was established in 1815 by Johnston brothers, Donald and Alexander and remained with the family until 1954 when descendant Ian Hunter died childless and left the distillery to Bessie Williamson.
+Laphroaig was established in 1815 by the Johnston brothers, Donald and Alexander and the distillery remained with the family until 1954, when the last of the family line died childless, leaving everything to his manager and friend, Bessie Williamson.

-Bessie is something of a whisky legend.
-Born in Glasgow in 1910 she went on to graduate with an MA from Glasgow University in 1932.
-Bessie had intended on becoming a teacher but to provide some income she agreed to take a summer job at Laphroaig distillery, where she would work directly with the distilleries’ owner and manager, Ian Hunter.
+Bessie was born in Glasgow in 1910 and graduated with an MA from Glasgow University in 1932.
+Intending to seek employment as a teacher, Bessie agreed to take a summer job working at Laphroaig distillery, where she would assist the owner and manager, Ian Hunter.

-In 1938, Hunter suffered a stroke and Bessie came to his aid and became head of US distribution and by the time of World War II, Bessie had become distillery manager.
-Ian Hunter died in 1954 and, being without heir, he left his controlling share in the distillery, along with his house and land, to Bessie.
+The two developed a strong working relationship it seems and when Hunter suffered a stroke in 1938, Bessie came to his aid, becoming head of US distribution in the process.
+By the dawn of World War II, Bessie had taken over as distillery manager and when Ian Hunter died in 1954, he left his controlling share, along with his house and land, to Bessie.

-At a time when blends were king, Bessie was one of the first to see the potential in single malt whisky and was named as the Scotch Whisky Association’s American Spokesperson in 1961, travelling the US to spread the word of Islay and Laphroaig.
+At a time when blended scotch was king, Bessie saw potential in marketing single malt whisky in its own right and was named as the Scotch Whisky Association’s American Spokesperson in 1961, travelling the US and sharing the word of Islay and Laphroaig.

-Smell: 19 / 20.
-Not as medicinal as Laphroaig can be but recognisably Islay nonetheless.
-No sign of the 15 years of cask influence dulling the peat influence here… Think Smoke, Ash and Barbecue with Lemon and Vanilla.
+Smell: Not as medicinal as some Laphroaig but recognisably Islay nonetheless with no sign of 15 years of cask influence dulling the peat… Think Smoke, Ash and Barbecue with a touch of Lemon and Vanilla.

-Taste: 19 / 20.
-Bottled at 48.4% but there’s little hint of strength on the palate.
-Vanilla and Lemon with thick Smoke and Ash and a touch of Liquorice.
+Taste: Bottled at 48.4% but there’s little hint of strength on the palate.
+Vanilla and Lemon with thick Smoke and Ash, even a touch of Liquorice.

-Value for money: 6 / 10.
-On the expensive side at £95, which is a touch extreme for a 15 year old single malt but such is the case with single cask Islay’s these days.
+Value for money: On the expensive side at £95, which is a touch extreme for a 15 year old single malt but alas, such is the case with single cask Islay’s these days.